SapitoSucio/froggo-guides/docs/script_commands.md

 \***guildopenstorage**()

-This function works the same as '`openstorage`' but will open a guild storage window instead for the guild storage of the guild the invoking character belongs to.
+This function works the same as ``openstorage`` but will open a guild storage window instead for the guild storage of the guild the invoking character belongs to.